OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

 This document details the creation of an expanding card using only CSS.
 No JavaScript is required.
-The effect involves a card that smoothly expands vertically to reveal more content when hovered over.
-We'll utilize pure CSS techniques to achieve this.
+This effect is achieved using CSS transitions and the `:hover` pseudo-class.

-## Description of the Styling
+**Description of the Styling:**

-The card will have a simple design: a rectangular container with a title and some hidden content.
-On hover, the hidden content will smoothly slide down, revealing itself.
-The transition will be smooth and visually appealing.
-We will use CSS transitions and the `max-height` property to control the expansion.
+This example creates a simple card that expands horizontally when the user hovers over it.
+The expansion is smooth thanks to CSS transitions.
+We'll use a basic structure with a container, an image, and some text.
+The key is manipulating the `width` and `transform` properties with transitions.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>